oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 ### Get List of Scheduled Disbursement
 This endpoint allows you get list of scheduled disbursement with or without applying filter on status and processing date (`trigger_date`/`schedule_date`)

+> Below is an example of the code for get list scheduled disbursement

 ```shell
 curl -X \